Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Auxiliary likelihood-based ABC: A case study of financial volatility models

 An alternative approach to modelling the stylized features of financial returns is to consider a stochastic volatility model for returns in which an $\alpha$-stable process drives the innovations to (log) volatility itself; see Lombardi and Calzolari (2009) once again.
 To that end, in this section we define the following model for the return,

 where $v_{t}\sim i.i.d.$ $\mathcal{S}(\phi_{4},-1,0,dt=1)$, and $w_{t}\ $is an $i.i.d.$ random variable (independent of $v_{t}$) with zero mean and variance.
+Again, stationarity of $x_{t}$ requires $|\phi_{2}|<1$, and positivity of $x_{t}$ requires $\phi_{3}>0$.
+Similar to the previous $\alpha$-stable example, we restrict $\phi_{4}\in(1,2]$.
 With this particular specification it is the transition density in (\ref{state_gen}) that is unavailable, rendering exact likelihood-based inference infeasible.
 In the spirit of Lombardi and Calzolari we base ABC on a (conventional) GARCH(1,1) auxiliary model for the latent variance:\textbf{\ }

-in which case the computational burden of the ABC method is comparable to that in Section \ref{alpha2}.
+in which case {the restrictions on $\beta_{1},\beta_{2}$ and $\beta_{3}$, as well as }the computational burden of the ABC method, {are} comparable to that in Section \ref{alpha2}.